NethermindEth/general-agents-module/README.md

 ### - Function Call Detector Agent

 This approach detects method calls on Smart Contracts.
 You need to provide the signature of the method you want to detect.
-You can also provide options for specifying extra filters as "who account made the call" or "what contract was called".
+You can also provide options for specifying extra filters as "what account made the call" or "what contract was called".
 #### How to use it
 ```
 import { provideFunctionCallsDetectorAgent } from "general-agent-module";